Website Usability Testing: A Beginner’s Guide

 - Comparative: This method compares multiple versions of the same website (different designs, features, functions, etc.) and evaluates the pros and cons of each.

 - Explorative: This method judges the usability and efficacy of early-stage designs or prototypes.
-It pays particular attention to users’ intentions, inclinations, needs, and preferences early on so that the site is aligned with customer expectations from the beginning.
-Do you know everything you need to know about Exploratory Testing?
+It pays particular attention to users’ intentions, inclinations, needs, and preferences early on to align the site with customer expectations from the beginning.
+It’s good to be acquainted with exploratory testing in such cases.

 - Assessment: This method checks overall usability, usually at specific points during development.
 Think of these as milestones that periodically check how the website is faring as it is being designed, coded, and consolidated.
-Generally, real-time trials are helpful in this regard.
+Generally, real-time trials as part of UI testing are helpful.

 Benefits of Website Usability Testing